Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-install.md

 # Azure libraries for Java

-Use Azure libraries in your Java projects to [manage resources](#management) and integrate services in your applications.
+Leverage Azure libraries in your Java projects to natively integrate Azure services in your applications.
+Each library isn't dependent on other Azure libraries-pick and choose just what you need from the list below.

 | | | | |
 |:-------------:|:----------:|:----:|:---:|